Dokanix/nonogram/readme.md

 # Nonogram

 This project is a web application allowing people to play, create and share their favourite Nonogram levels.
+Play it now [here](https://dokanix.github.io/nonogram).

 ## About